cgod720/arrays-lesson/README.md

 #### Knowledge Check
+1. Create an array of names of people or pets that you know and save it to a variable called `names`.
+1. Console log the `second` name in `names`.
+1. Update the first value in the array to be a different name.
-How could you get the last element in the array?
+1. How could you get the last element in the array?
 <br/>

 ### The `length` property